LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Introduction

-However, modern astronomy has entered the big data era.
+Modern astronomy has entered the big data era.
 For example, the Zwicky Transient Factory (ZTF, \citealt{ZTF14}), a time-domain survey at Palomar Observatory, uses a 1.2m telescope with a $47 deg^2$ field of view to scan the sky every two days.
-ZTF produces about 1TB raw uncompressed data each night \citep{maha19ztf}.
-SiTian \citep{sitian21}, will use an array of more than one hundred 1-meter telescopes with a super-large field of views, deployed worldwide to monitor the sky in $g$, $r$, and $i$ bands.
+ZTF produces about 1TB of raw uncompressed data each night \citep{maha19ztf}.
+GOTTA \citep{sitian21}, will use an array of more than one hundred 1-meter telescopes with a $25 deg^2$ field of views, deployed worldwide to monitor the sky in $g$, $r$, and $i$ bands.
 It will monitor more than $1,000 deg^2$ of the sky every 30 minutes, and generate raw data in a count of 40GB per minute.
-The processed data will be an estimated total of about 140TB per night.

-Machine-learning, especially deep-learning are the solutions of big data analytics, and they have shown obvious advantages in many realms, such as image processing \citep{sim15,szeg14,szeg15incep,he15,lan16,chollet2017xception}, translation \citep{attention17}, control theory \citep{qu20,yansong22}, medical \citep{zhang19gaf}, and infrastructure construction \citep{bai20gaf,mostafa21gaf}.
-The sub-realms of image processing, include image labeling \citep{huang19}, or screen segmentation \citep{fu19,huang19ss}, which have been applied to facial discrimination and automatic driving.
-In astronomy, machine-learning techniques also exhibit the mighty ability to process raw data from the newest large telescopes, including object or image morphology classifications \citep{sextractor, ZTF14,schutter15, trisha18, barchi20,wang21}, and parameter regressions \citep{arjona20,yang21,gala22}.
+To process the data faster, machine learning based methods are the solution to big data analytics.